Skip to content

 Fill & Interaction States

 Our first style change is applying a fill to the default state.
-Open the fill dropdown, make sure you have the default state selected and apply you colour change.
+Open the fill dropdown, make sure you have the default state selected and apply your colour change.
 In this instance we are using white our default however, you can see from the colour panel that we have set up our brand colour in our JSON file.
 When you've selected your default colour change the state to hover and apply the colour for that state.
 Here we have opted for a black, 10% lighter.

 Now you can test the base interactions by moving your cursor over the button.
-You can then adopt the same process for the outline which we've added to help us see the boundary of out button even though this is not part of our final design.
+You can then adopt the same process for the outline which we've added to help us see the boundary of our button even though this is not part of our final design.

 Custom Icons & Positioning